opencog/opencog/opencog/eva/README.md

 TODO
 ----
-* face_track.py has some new code for both face study, and current-face. merge this code.
+* face_track.py has some new code for both face study, and current-face.
+  Finish merging this code.

 * stage mode

-* Search for and address the XXX in file
+* Search for and address the XXX's that appear in the various files.

-* Finish implementing the room-is-empty mode.